 But when you can easily get pretty jaded witnessing Norway’s many waterfalls (as they start to blend in with each other), Feigefossen still manages to differentiate itself from the others thanks to its size and volume.

 Viewing Feigefossen from across Lustrafjorden

-First off, Julie and I spotted this waterfall across the fjord as we were driving from Skjolden (at the very head of Lustrafjorden) to Jostedalen, whose turnoff was near the town of Gaupne on the west side of the fjord.
+On our first trip to Norway in 2005, Julie and I spotted this waterfall across the fjord as we were driving from Skjolden (at the very head of Lustrafjorden) to Jostedalen along the west side of the fjord.

-Under the late afternoon/early evening overcast skies when the rain had stopped earlier in the afternoon, we were still able to get satisfactory views even though the wide fjord kept us from getting closer.
+Under the late afternoon/early evening overcast skies of our visit when the rain had stopped earlier in that afternoon, we were still able to get satisfactory views even though the wide fjord kept us from getting closer.

 Experiencing Feigefossen from its base

 In order to experience and appreciate Feigefossen on a more intimate level, we had to get right up to it, and that involved a hike.

 Since it sat fairly close to the town of Skjolden, we’d typically stay there when we knew we’d be doing this hike.

 In order to access the hike, we had to drive along the east side of Lustrafjorden (see directions below) before reaching its car park and trailhead.